 Remember the goal of the stores here is to get you to purchase impulse items.
 By having a thorough and organized list you will be able to buy only what you need and nothing more.

-Tip #6 Make your own Thanksgiving dinner napkins.
+Tip #6 Make Your Own Thanksgiving Dinner Napkins

 You’ve all seen them.
 The super cute turkey napkins that double as decorations.

 You can usually find them in both large and small sizes at just about any store.
-Heck, even the drug stores have them front in center tempting you to buy at a grossly exaggerated price.
+Heck, even the drug stores have them front and center tempting you to buy at a grossly exaggerated price.

 Hey, don’t get me wrong, I love those napkins as much as the next girl, but there is no way I am paying what most stores charge.